johnyorke/blog/_posts/2020-07-04-applying-design-principles.markdown

 The signature is descriptive and explains exactly what it does.

-All dependencies are injected in so there are is internal magic, no global state that can be altered and no nasty side-effects.
+All dependencies are injected in so there is no internal magic, no global state that can be altered and no nasty side-effects.

 Let’s imagine you need an object to fetch some data from a remote source: